georgeclarke98/backend-tech-test/README.md

 This repository contains the backend technical test for software engineers at Ffern.

+## What we are testing

+(1) How do you approach system design?
+What choices do you make that reflect system architecture virtues such as scalability, simplicity, robustness, etc.

+(2) How full stack are you?
+We are primarily focused on the backend in this test, but there is scope to flex your frontend muscled with the addition of a slim frontend.

+(3) How do you approach access controls (authentication / authorisation) and testing?

 ## The problem

 Ffern manages a waiting list of prospective customers.
 The systems setup to manage the waiting list is not fit for purpose.
 The waiting list needs to be re-implemented.